 For each of these, we need lots of examples of what the type of variation you’re referring to looks like ‘in practice’.
-In other words, with reference to regular sorts of questions and learning objectives from the national curriculum, so teachers can read it and see how they could try implementing it in their own lesson.
+In other words, with reference to regular sorts of questions and learning objectives from your school’s curriculum, so teachers can read it and see how they could try implementing it in their own lesson.

-If you can pull from each of the main national curriculum topics that would be great, but it’s really just a case of showing the wide variety of ways people can think about including this practice in their teaching.
+If you can pull from different topics in your curriculum that would be great, but it’s really just a case of showing the wide variety of ways people can think about including this practice in their teaching.

 Number examples: number and place value

-The use of colour is particularly useful here as it supports connections between the place value counters, cards and base 10, but the presence of the Cuisenaire rod and the Numicon (whose colours do not conform to this) stops the association of ‘tens’ being green etc.
+The use of color is particularly useful here as it supports connections between the place value counters, cards and base 10, but the presence of the Cuisenaire rod and the Numicon (whose colors do not conform to this) stops the association of ‘tens’ being green etc.